OpenStackOnRaPi/ostackinstall/README.md

 $ sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get autoremove -y && sudo reboot
 ```

-### Network configuration
+### RaPi network configuration

-Here, we configure network devices on our RaPi to meet Kolla-Ansible requirements for network interfaces.
-In particular, Kolla-Ansible requires that there are at least two network interfaces available on each OpenStack host.
-As Raspbbery Pi has only one network card we have to create virtal interfaces to fulfill that requirement.
-To this end, we create vethpairs and a linux bridge, and put them together them in appropriate configuration.
-This is shown in the figure below where the role of Kolla-ansible interfaces is also depicted.
-In this setup, interfaces veth0 and veth1 play the role of OpenStack host (pfysical) interfaces.
-They will be configured by according to OpenStanc networking principles.
+We must configure network devices on our RaPi to meet Kolla-Ansible requirements for network interfaces.
+In particular, Kolla-Ansible requires that there are at least two network interfaces available on each OpenStack host (Kolla-Ansible user will then assign various OpenStack roles to those interfaces).
+As Raspbbery Pi has only one network card we have to create virtual interfaces to fulfill the above qualitative requirement.
+To this end, we create veth pairs and a linux bridge, and put them together them in appropriate configuration.
+This is shown in the figure below where also the role of respective interfaces is depicted.
+In our setup, interfaces ```veth0``` and ```veth1``` correspond to OpenStack host physical interfaces.
+They will be configured by Kolla-Ansible according to OpenStack networking principles and we assume that ```veth0``` and ```veth1``` serve as Kolla-Ansible ```network_interface``` and ```neutron_external_interface```, respectively.
+For more information on Kolla-Ansible networking for OpenStack, please refer to Kolla-Ansible documentation.

 ```
 network_interface                 neutron_external_interface